Prosono/SMARTi_BaseComponent/README.md

    - Go to Settings > Devices & Services > Add Integration in Home Assistant.
 Search for SMARTi and select it.
    - You now have to select the SMARTi Basic or the SMARTi Pro option.
-   - After that you now hae the following two choices:
+   - After that you now have the following two choices:

+Enter a previousley generated token

 ### Manual